Chemotherapy drugs from Brassicas and Yew Trees!

 More recently the brassica family has been an area of strong scientific enquiry.
 Brassicas include a family of approximately 338 genera and 3709 species.
 These are widely distributed worldwide in all continents except Antarctica.
 Surprisingly, their metabolites are emerging as new weapons for chemotherapy.
 Plant metabolites have a huge range of biological functions and more than 60% of chemotherapy drugs with anti-cancer activity are derived from plants.

 Brassicas are also the most-used vegetables in the Mediterranean diet, particularly broccoli (much to my son’s disgust).
 It is becoming increasingly clear they have a role in the prevention of chronic diseases, including cardiovascular diseases, diabetes, and obesity, all of which are well-documented.
-In recent years, several bioactive chemicals have been extracted from these plants that have potenetial chemotherapy properties.
+In recent years, several bioactive chemicals have been extracted from these plants that have potential chemotherapy properties.
 For example, sulforaphane – a chemical found in broccoli sprouts, Chinese kale, cabbage, and watercress.

 In fact, some exciting preliminary research was published in October this year regarding a plant called Thale cress (Arabidopsis thaliana) which, closely related to the cabbage, is part of the brassica family.
 This plant remarkably is commonly viewed as a weed.
 Arabidopsis thaliana is edible, like most brassicas, but it is not commonly eaten and is considered an annoying invasive weed.
 Its most common use is for the study of plant genetics.
 Notably it was previously thought to be devoid of any medicinal properties whatsoever.